-Being part of Sambla Group brings tremendous opportunities for LVS to continue driving "the development of the industry of loan intermediation in Finland and helping more customers make better decisions in regards to their private finances," wrote CEO and Co-founder Jarkko Forsberg in a press statement.
-"OmaLaina holds a strong position in the Finnish market as a well-known brand with both a business-to-consumer and a business-to-business offering.
-They will be a perfect complement to the other portfolio brands with their high brand awareness in the Finnish market as well as a wide product offering."
+"There has been a shift in how consumers do research to find the best offers, the financial sector included.
+Being part of Sambla Group brings tremendous Through our platform, we can gather all the information opportunities for LVS to continue driving "the from the customers to submit applications to several development of the industry of loan intermediation banks at once, while also forwarding only relevant in Finland and helping more customers make better customers to each bank.
+There are benefits for both decisions in regards to their private finances," wrote customers and bank partners by using loan brokers CEO and Co-founder Jarkko Forsberg in a press such as LVS or any of the Sambla Group brands since statement.
+"OmaLaina holds a strong position in the it makes the whole loan application and lending Finnish market as a well-known brand with both a process less time consuming and more cost efficient" business-to-consumer and a business-to-business says Noora. offering.
+They will be a perfect complement to the other portfolio brands with their high brand awareness in the Being Bigger Means Safer, and Better-Quality Technology Finnish market as well as a wide product offering."

-"As a small fintech and a small team, we used to be very flexible and quick and it was easy to make sure everyone worked towards the same goal.
-Being part of a bigger company increases the complexity but it also brings great opportunities and advantages.
-We now have stronger support from larger central functions, and new initiatives can be tried and evaluated in days, not months.
-The stronger data, product and tech teams also mean we can make large quality improvements to our tech and products, something which is more difficult to ensure as a smaller company where getting things done quickly is critical" says Noora.
+LVS started as a project by founders Teemu Jokinen, "As a small fintech and a small team, we used to be Lauri Mäenpää, and Lauri Sommarberg when they very flexible and quick and it was easy to make sure were curious to find out how much time consumers everyone worked towards the same goal.
+Being part of spent on average comparing loans and terms on a bigger company increases the complexity but it also financial services.
+Once they identified the potential brings great opportunities and advantages.
+We now to make this process more efficient for the customers have stronger support from larger central functions, and help them get better visibility of their options, and new initiatives can be tried and evaluated in days, they started dedicating more time to the project.
+The not months.
+The stronger data, product and tech teams company then grew quickly and expanded to Poland also mean we can make large quality improvements and Denmark a few years later.
+In the space of two to our tech and products, something which is more years, LVS integrated more than 30 partners into its difficult to ensure as a smaller company where getting platform in three countries. things done quickly is critical" says Noora.